sbb-design-systems/design-system-webapp-documentation/documentation/components/loadingindicator/loading-indicator-en.md

 ## 2. When should the component be used?
 * When sending forms.
-* When loading or updating an entire page.
 * When loading or updating an individual part of a page.

 ## 3. Rules
 * If it takes the system longer than 100ms to display an answer, a loading indicator must be displayed.
+* The loading indicator is always used on a white, semi-transparent zone.
 * Only one loading indicator can be displayed per page/viewport.
-* If several areas are downloading data, only one loading indicator can be displayed on the entire page.
-* The loading indicator is always used on a white, semi-transparent zone.
 * The white zone covers the area being loaded or updated.
 * The loading indicator is set to ‘medium’ as standard.